Admission Criteria Include:

 Candidates are encouraged to submit thorough and pertinent information on leadership activities, volunteerism, international travel experiences and other items that the admissions committee can use to evaluate the application package.

-Graduate program admissions are handled through the UofSC Graduate School, the university's clearinghouse for all graduate programs.
-To begin the graduate admission process, visit the Graduate Programs Admission page and create an account.
+Graduate program admissions are handled through the USC Graduate School, the university's clearinghouse for all graduate programs.

-The Moore School admits new students into the MIB program twice a year.
-Students may enter the program in late August (fall term) or early January (spring term).
+The Moore School admits new students into the MIB program once a year in late August (fall term).

 - Admission interview: An admission interview may be requested by the admissions committee.